tctien342/Dell-Inspiron-7591-Hackintosh/README.md

 + After install success, run PostInstall/install.sh in terminal
 + Then you need to mount EFI partition and replace it with shipped EFI
 + After System EFI replaced by your EFI, Using Opencore Configurator, Clover Configurator or update script to change SMBIOS, generate your serial and MBL
-+ Run `python update.py --post` to fix sleep and audio
++ Run `python3 update.py --post` to fix sleep and audio
     + You can run `bash install.sh` in PostInstall/CombojackFix if cant use above script

 + If you're using intel card, please use NullEthernet for fixing iMess and FaceTime